 Connie Stevens began her career in music by forming her own vocal group, The Foremost.
 In 1954 she formed an all-female trio.
 She first achieved success not as a singer, but as an actress.
 In 1957, she landed minor roles in B-list movies.
 Then Jerry Lewis cast her in his 1958 film, Rock-a-Bye Baby.
 A year later, she landed her most famous role to date, on the TV show Hawaiian Eye.

-Actress, singer.
-Born Concetta Rosalie Ann Ingolia on August 8, 1938, in Brooklyn, New York.
+Actress and singer Connie Stevens was born Concetta Rosalie Ann Ingolia on August 8, 1938, in Brooklyn, New York.
 Her mother, Eleanor McGinley, was a singer.
 Her father, Peter Ingolia, was a jazz musician.
 Stevens' father performed under the stage name Teddy Stevens, and she later decided to adopt his stage surname as her own.